Underpronation: Causes, Symptoms, and Treatment

 To mitigate risk from underpronation, choose supportive, comfortable shoes that have a thick and cushioned sole, plenty of arch support, and fit snugly so they keep your feet secure.
 Some may prefer shoes that cover the ankle so they provide extra stability and can help avoid rolled ankles or falls.

 Make sure to replace your shoes regularly as well.
-Shoes break down and lose their support over time so replacing your shoes every 6-12 months will ensure you have maximum support from the ground up.
+Shoes break down and lose their support over time, so replacing your shoes every 6-12 months will ensure you have maximum support from the ground up.

 If your shoes lack support, you can easily add some with insoles/orthotics.
 Look for insoles that provide quality arch support but are not hard and rigid.
 Supination insoles usually have a little bit of flexibility to them.
-They are designed to help absorb shock and guide the foot into natural motion of pronation.
+They are designed to help absorb shock and guide the foot into a natural motion of pronation.

-Stretch regularly
+Stretch Regularly

 Due to the damage underpronation presents to the foot, ankle, and leg, stretching is a great way to mitigate risk and prevent injury.
-Stretching on a regular basis can keep your muscles and ligaments flexible yet strong, and provide additional stability to your gait.
+Stretching on a regular basis can keep your muscles and ligaments flexible yet strong and provide additional stability to your gait.